DorianSafaa/MechaCar_Statistical_Analysis/README.md

 To test this hypothesis, we need to perform a two-sample t-test since we have two samples from two different populations.
 For this, we need to collect 1000 data points about safety ratings for vehicles from MechaCar and 1000 from its competitor.
 These data points have to meet the t-test assumptions:

--The input data is numerical and continuous.
+- The input data is numerical and continuous.

--Each sample data was selected randomly from the population data.
+- Each sample data was selected randomly from the population data.

--The input data is considered to be normally distributed.
+- The input data is considered to be normally distributed.

--Each sample size is reasonably large.
+- Each sample size is reasonably large.

 After conducting the t-test, we compare the p-value to the significance level alpha 0.05.
 If the p-value is belowthe significance level, we reject the null hypothesis.
 Else, we fail to reject the null hypothesis.
 Therefore, we would state that there is not enough evidence to reject the null hypothesis and we can confirm our two samples are not statistically different.